Daniel-KM/Omeka-S-module-Timeline/README.md

 ### Parameters of the viewer

 Some parameters of the viewer may be customized for each timeline.

+#### Simile timeline

 Currently, only the `CenterDate` and the `bandInfos` are managed for the Simile timeline.
 The default is automatically included when the field is empty.

 ```javascript
 {